Dutch Brazil

 From 1630 onward, the Dutch Republic conquered almost half of Brazil's settled European area at the time, with its capital in Recife.
 The Dutch West India Company (GWC) set up its headquarters in Recife.
 The governor, John Maurice of Nassau, invited artists and scientists to the colony to help promote Brazil and increase immigration.
 However, the tide turned against the Dutch when the Portuguese won a significant victory at the Second Battle of Guararapes in 1649.
 On 26 January 1654, the Dutch surrendered and signed the capitulation, but only as a provisional pact.
-By May 1654, the Dutch Republic demanded that New Holland was to be given back.
+By May 1654, the Dutch Republic demanded that New Holland be given back.
 On 6 August 1661, New Holland was formally ceded to Portugal through the Treaty of The Hague.

 While of only transitional importance for the Dutch, this period was of considerable importance in the history of Brazil.
 This period also precipitated a decline in Brazil's sugar industry, since conflict between the Dutch and Portuguese disrupted Brazilian sugar production, amidst rising competition from British, French, and Dutch planters in the Caribbean.

 Early Iberian-Dutch relations

-The Habsburg family had ruled the Low Countries from 1482; the area became part of the Spanish Empire under the Spanish Habsburgs in 1556; however, in 1568 the Eighty Years' War (1568-1648) broke out, and the Dutch established the Republic of the Seven United Netherlands in 1581.
+The Habsburg family had ruled the Low Countries from 1482; the area became part of the Spanish Empire under the Spanish Habsburgs in 1556; however, in 1568 the Eighty Years' War (1568–1648) broke out, and the Dutch established the Republic of the Seven United Netherlands in 1581.
 As part of the war, Dutch raiders attacked Spanish lands, colonies, and ships.
 In 1594 Philip II, who was both king of Spain and (from 1580) of Portugal, gave permission for Dutch ships bound for Brazil to sail together once a year in a fleet of twenty ships.
 In 1609 the Habsburgs and the Dutch Republic signed the Twelve Years' Truce, during which the Dutch Republic was allowed to trade with Portuguese settlements in Brazil (Portugal was in a dynastic union with Habsburg Spain from 1580 to 1640).
 Portugal's small geographic size and small population meant that it needed "foreign participation in the colonization and commerce of its empire", and the Dutch had played such a role, which was mutually beneficial.
-As part of the truce of 1609-1621 the Dutch also agreed to delay the establishment of a West India Company (GWC), a counterpart to the already existing Dutch East India Company.
+As part of the truce of 1609–1621 the Dutch also agreed to delay the establishment of a West India Company (GWC), a counterpart to the already existing Dutch East India Company.

 By the end of the truce, the Dutch had vastly expanded their trade networks and gained over half of the carrying trade between Brazil and Europe.
 The northern Netherlands operated 29 sugar refineries by 1622, versus 3 in 1595.
 In 1621, the twelve-year peace treaty expired and the United Netherlands immediately chartered a Dutch West India Company.
 The Dutch–Portuguese War, which had started in 1602, resumed, and through the new company the Dutch now started to interfere with the Spanish and Portuguese colonies in the Americas.